 Relaxing at an Ice-cold water spa helps spread refreshing feeling all over the body, starting from the feet.

 To do this at home, simply soak your feet in a half-filled pail with ice cubes and water.
-Our body radiates heat from the palms of our hands and feet, our ears and our face, so cooling down any of these parts will eventually cool the entire body.
+Our body radiates heat from the palms of our hands and feet, our ears, and our face, so cooling down any of these parts will eventually cool the entire body.

 Don’t Forget Your Hat

-I despise the sun beating down on my head so I often wear a big floppy hat or other type of hat when out.
+I despise the sun beating down on my head so I often wear a big floppy hat or another type of hat when out.
 It shades your face and keeps the sun from making you feel hotter.